icculus/2ine/README.txt

 Does it work?

 Barely.
-It runs exactly one simple Hello World program right now.
+It runs some command line OS/2 apps.

 Why?